Skip to main content

 ReductionMinimising the number of animals used consistent with scientific aims.Appropriately designed and analysed animal experiments that are robust and reproducible, and add to the knowledge base.

-RefinementMinimising the pain, suffering, distress or lasting harm that research animals might experience.Advancing laboratory animal welfare by exploiting the latest in vivo technologies to minimise pain, suffering and distress and improving understanding of the impact of welfare on scientific outcomes.
+RefinementMinimising the pain, suffering, distress or lasting harm that research animals might experience.Advancing laboratory animal welfare by exploiting the latest in vivo technologies to minimise pain, suffering and distress and improve understanding of the impact of welfare on scientific outcomes.

 Replacement